mantrobuslawal/bfmicroservices/pkg/platform/telemetry/README.md

 This package focuses on OpenTelemetry traces and metrics.

 Logs remain handled by `log/slog` for now.
-The OpenTelemetry Go logs signal is still experimental, so bfstore should keep logging simple until the logs signal is more stable.

 ## Key concepts